DeweyLearn/DeweyLearnR2R/README.md

 `07/17/2024`
 R2R was designed to bridge the gap between local LLM experimentation and scalable, production-ready Retrieval-Augmented Generation (RAG).
 R2R provides a comprehensive and SOTA RAG system for developers, built around a RESTful API for ease of use.

+The R2R engine is setup to use the hosted DeweyLearn `supabase` DB, `gtp-4o`, and `OpenAI small embeddings` model, see settings below and in the `.env` file.

 ## Buidling and Running
 We are only using the R2R engine in docker and it API on port `9311`.
 To build and run the R2R engine, run the following commands: